1993–94 St. John's Redmen basketball team

 The 1993–94 St. John's Redmen basketball team represented St. John's University during the 1993–94 NCAA Division I men's basketball season.
 The team was coached by Brian Mahoney in his second year at the school.
+This was the Redmen's first losing season in 31 years, as well as its final season as the Redmen, before becoming the Red Storm the following season.
 St. John's home games are played at Alumni Hall and Madison Square Garden and the team is a member of the Big East Conference.